andgly95/rust-playground/README.md

 This project provides a Rust backend that serves as a foundation for integrating OpenAI's APIs into frontend applications.
 It currently supports the following OpenAI API functionalities:

-- Chat Completion: Generate poems or other text-based content using the GPT-3.5-turbo model.
+- Chat Completion: Generate chats or other text-based content using the GPT-3.5-turbo model.
 - Image Generation: Generate images using the DALL-E model.

 ## Prerequisites